ninadingole/iamninad.com/src/posts/running-spark-job-on-minikube-kubernetes-cluster.md

 <script src="https://gist.github.com/ninadingole/3a6727ec8abf7fa6b6cb3e83dc21c9d1.js"></script>

-Now if you run `&gt; docker image ls` you will see the docker build available in your local machine.
+Now if you run `> docker image ls` you will see the docker build available in your local machine.
 Make a note of this image name we need to provide the image name to `spark-submit` command.

 There is a `push` option available to the above command which enables you to push the docker image to your own repository this, in turn, will enable your production kubernetes to pull the docker image from the configured Docker repository.
 Run the same command without any options to see its usage.